Wildhoney/Formv/README.md

 }
 ```

 Voila!
 Using the above code you have everything you need to validate your form.
 By clicking the `button` all validation rules will be checked, and if you've not filled in the required fields then you'll see a message appear next to the relevant `input` fields.
+We are also using the `isLoading` to determine when the form is in the process of being submitted &ndash; including any async API requests, and also a dirty check to determine if the form data has been modified from its original state.

 ## Customising Messages